google/docsy-example/content/en/docs/Onboarding/_index.md

 linkTitle: "Onboarding"
 weight: 2
 description: >
-  You may want to check this section if you're new to ListMinut!
+  This section has everything you may want to know if you're new to ListMinut.
 ---